-Weekly Inspection - A documented, weekly inspection must be conducted for all ammonium nitrate storage areas to identify any tampering or loss of product.
+Weekly Inspection - A documented, weekly inspection must be conducted for all CAN storage areas to identify any tampering or loss of product.
 If any tampering and/or product loss is noted, it must be reported immediately to company officials.
-Tampering or product loss must also be immediately reported to the local police and within 24 hours to the Chief Inspector of Explosives as per Section 488 of the Explosives Regulations Part 20 (Restricted Components): http://laws.justice.gc.ca/eng/regulations/SOR-2013-211/page-56.html#h-176
+Tampering or product loss must also be immediately reported to the local police.